AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/interacting_with_devices.rst

 These 16 4-bit alternate function fields are contiguous in the register (hence memory) so we can represent them as an array with a total size of 64-bits (i.e., 16 times 4).
-In the C version this array has as two components of type :c:`uint32_t` so it must compute where the corresponding 4-bit value for the pin is located within those two words.
+In the C version this array has two components of type :c:`uint32_t` so it must compute where the corresponding 4-bit value for the pin is located within those two words.
 In contrast, the Ada version of the array has components of the 4-bit type, rather than two 32-bit components, and simply uses the pin number